Home-Sharing-Team/final-capstone-Project-Back-End/README.md

 The basic project requirements are defined by Microverse and can be seen in this <a href="https://github.com/microverseinc/curriculum-final-capstone/blob/main/projects/business_requirements.md#project-requirements">link</a>.

-curricullum and can be according to the following User stories:
+User stories:  In addition to the basic project requirements, a set of specific requirements was developed from a list of user stories, as shown below:

 A) When I go to the home page:
-1. I can see a selection of the latest properties to rent on the home page, with 1 photo, property title, country, city,  and the rate per cycle.
-Also, inside a parenthesis, must be the minimum_cycle_amount.
+1. I can see a selection of the latest properties to rent on the home page, with 1 photo, property title, country, city,  and the rate.
 2. If I click on a photo or property title, I can see:
 - The property title,
 - The whole address,
 - The category or categories assigned by the owner (beach, family, honeymoon, mountain, etc.),
-- A big photo and 2 photo miniatures that can show bigger in a popup if clicked,
+- A big photo and several photo miniatures that can show bigger in a popup if clicked,
 - A description,
 - The guest_capacity, the number of bedrooms, beds, baths,
-- The type (house or apartment),
+- The kind of property (house, apartment, villa, etc.),
 - The size (must indicate what measurement unit is the size, mts2 or ft2, etc),
-- The rate per cycle,
+- The rate per night, week, month,
-- The minimum_cycle_amount,
+- The minimum period of time that the property rents for,
-- The cleaning_fee,
+- The cleaning fee,
 - A button or link to go to the reservation page for this property,
 - A button or link to go back to the home page

 3. I can also see a select button to select a country to show properties for that country only.
-4. After selecting a country, I can see a title indicating the selected country, and the list of properties for that country with 1 photo, property title, country, city,  and the rate per cycle.
-Also, inside a parenthesis, must be the minimum_cycle_amount.
+4. After selecting a country, I can see a title indicating the selected country, and the list of properties for that country with 1 photo, property title, country, city,  and the rate per night, week, etc.  Also, inside a parenthesis, must be the minimum time for rent.
 5. After clicking on one photo or property title, I can see all I can see in A.2.
 But the button or link to go back must take me to the country list page.
-6. When I click the reservation button, I can see the fields to enter check_in and check-out dates, and also a field to enter the number of guests that will stay in the property (the entered number of guests must be greater than 0, and smaller or equal to the guest capacity of the property).
-Optionally, I can see a calendar that shows 12 months in advance, with indicated available dates highlighted.
+6. When I click the reservation button, I can see the fields to enter check_in and check-out dates (or a calendar to select dates), and also a field to enter the number of guests that will stay in the property (the entered number of guests must be greater than 0, and smaller or equal to the guest capacity of the property).
 7. I can see a “Check dates” button to check if the requested reservation period is available.
 8. After clicking in this button, I can see the messages: “The property is available for your requested dates” or “Sorry, the property is not available for your requested dates.
 Please try a different time period”.
 9. If there isn’t availability, I can enter different dates to start a new check with the Check dates button.